Estrol/O2Game/README.md

 - Copy BASS x64 DLL to build folder
 - Copy skins folder from my build in discord server :troll:
 - Run/Debug it
-- To able use Vulkan, download and extract D3D11.dll and DXGI.dll into vulkan folder.
+- To able use Vulkan, download and extract D3D9.dll into vulkan folder.

 # Crossplatform
-There will be NEVER crossplatform support because:
+There will be no crossplatform until:
-- I don't have any macos device.
-- I don't have any linux device.
-- I don't have any interest to do it.
-- And whole engine is written for DirectX11.

-So just use wine to run the game :) \
-Unless you gonna port it by yourself.
+- Cleaned every windows-only function (or wrap it).
+- Convert vcproject and solution to cmake project.

 # License
 MIT License